 2. Click the update buttons for your theme, plugins, and WordPress software

-This one is pretty easy—whenever you see the little red-orange flag next to your plugins (or a banner at the top announcing an update from WordPress), click on it to execute the update.
+This one is pretty easy.
+Whenever you see the little red-orange flag next to your plugins, click on it to execute the update.
+The same goes for a banner at the top announcing an update from WordPress.

 But, what if your website crashes whenever you process an update?
 I’m glad you asked!

 Now is the perfect time for an important note.
 Customized themes and plugins make updating WordPress, plugins, and the theme itself risky.
 If you’ve heard the words, “Whatever you do, don’t update anything!” from your website developer, then you have a WordPress security problem.